 The Cronkite School offers a leading bachelor's degree program in journalism and master’s degree of mass communication.
 And now, the school has created a sports journalism program that is unparalleled in the nation.
 Cronkite Sports includes more than a dozen sports media classes, sports communication internships around the country and extraordinary professional experiences.

 Students have covered the Olympics.
 Next year, they will provide in-depth coverage of Super Bowl XLIX.
-And every year, students report on Major League Baseball spring training, providing rich multimedia content to major metropolitan newspapers and other national news outlets, and soon they will get real-world experience reporting from a full-immersion sports bureau at the ASU California Center in Santa Monica.
+And every year, students report on Major League Baseball spring training, providing rich multimedia content to major metropolitan newspapers and other national news outlets, and soon they will get real-world experience reporting from a full-immersion sports bureau at the ASU California Center in Los Angeles.

 Phoenix is one of 11 cities in the United States with all four major sports leagues.
 It is also home to a Pac-12 university, two college bowl games, PGA and LPGA tournaments, NASCAR and spring training for half the teams in Major League Baseball.